bilelmoussaoui/belmoussaoui.com/content/blog/14-trying-out-zola.md

 For nearly two years I have been inactive on my blog despite spending time making a *fancy* website, but  I can no longer afford the extra code to maintain and infrastructure work to keep it running.
 So I decided to move the posts I had on the old website to a statically generated one while waiting for the CI to pass during the [gtk-rs hackfest](https://wiki.gnome.org/Hackfests/Rust2022).

-One of the annoyances I had with statically websites generators, especially [Jekyll](https://jekyllrb.com/) is the Ruby ecosystem and how difficult it was to get any `rubygem` installed on my machine.
+One of the annoyances I had with static websites generators is that they were too slow.
+Add to that [Jekyll](https://jekyllrb.com/) is written in Ruby and it was too difficult to get any `rubygem` installed on my machine.

 ## Enters Zola